- Starting elevation: 3,440 m (11,300 ft)

-Day 3 is generally the shortest and easiest day of any EBC trek.
+Day 3 is generally the shortest and easiest day of any Everest Base Camp Trek.
 This is an acclimatization day where you’re expected to hike up a hill, gain some elevation, and then go back down to Namche Bazaar to spend a second night there.

 Many people do this with a day hike to Hotel Everest View, which is a nice hotel sitting on a steep hill above Namche.
 Another bonus is that you can see Everest and a bunch of other peaks from the top of this hill (hence the name of the hotel).